Buying BI Tool

 What to negotiate

-Annual, not multi-year.
-BI vendor switching is painful but possible; multi-year locks remove the leverage.
+- Annual, not multi-year.
+Twelve-month term per deal.
+BI vendor switching is painful but possible; multi-year locks remove the leverage that makes the next negotiation possible.

-Data volume floors.
-Some vendors price on rows scanned; cap them at a sane number.
+- Data volume floors.
+Rows-scanned cap per deal.
+Some vendors price on rows scanned; cap them at a sane number to avoid runaway bills from unintended dashboard refresh schedules.

 Apply

-Don't run two BI tools long-term.
-Migration cost dominates; pick one and stick.
+- Do not run two long-term.
+Single-tool rule per org.
+Migration cost dominates; pick one and stick rather than maintaining two stacks indefinitely.